mmbman/Katagiri/1987-04-24-Platform-Sutra-Talk-7.md

 ### Summary

-Katagiri Roshi concludes this series on the *Platform Sutra* by discussing the relationship between the phenomenal world and the truth, or the “ordinary” self and original self-nature.
+Katagiri Roshi concludes this series on the *Platform Sutra* by discussing the relationship between *karma* and *nirvana*, or the phenomenal world and the truth, or the “ordinary” self and original self-nature.
 “Our fundamental self-nature is clear and pure” means there is no gap between them.
 We should continually deepen the experience of our lives, because karmic life is buddha.

 ### Transcript